 Ixion treacherous, Io dazed, and downcast Orestes.

-To the ancients, a timid or complacent Medea was inconceivable, nor was a mild-mannered Clytemnestra.
-Though she might feel guilty after killing her husband, still she had to find in herself somewhere the will to commit such an unspeakable act.
+To the ancients, a timid or complacent Medea was inconceivable, as was a mild-mannered Clytemnestra.
+Though she might feel guilty after killing her husband, Clytemnestra still had to find in herself the will to commit unspeakable acts.

-Similarly, on the day the Athenian audience approached the Theatre of Dionysus to see for the first time Sophocles' Oedipus the King for the first time, there was an expectation they would confront a power-hungry, headstrong king who was willing to go to extreme lengths to keep his throne.
-According to the traditional story—no less a luminary than Aeschylus had staged this myth a generation earlier—Oedipus discovered the terrible truth of his fate, that he had killed his father and married his own mother, fairly soon after arriving in Thebes.
+Similarly, on the day the Athenian audience approached the Theatre of Dionysus to see Sophocles' Oedipus the King for the first time, there was an expectation they would confront a power-hungry, headstrong king who was willing to go to extreme lengths to keep his throne.
+According to the traditional story—no less a luminary than Aeschylus had staged this myth a generation earlier—Oedipus discovers the terrible truth of his fate, that he killed his father and married his mother, at some point around his appearance in Thebes.
 According to some versions of the tale, including Aeschylus' perhaps, the wicked man then decided to hide the awful fact and live and sleep with his wife and mother Jocasta.
-Indeed, the tradition suggests this mythic villain was so eager to remain king, he committed incest with his own mother, knowing full well who she was!—but when she found out what had happened, she killed herself.
-The ensuing investigation of her suicide revealed the awful story in its entirety, and Oedipus suffered the consequences of his lust for power.
-(Click here to see a fuller explication of the evolution of the Oedipus myth and a fuller exegesis of Sophocles' play)
+Indeed, the tradition suggests this mythic villain was so eager to remain king that he committed incest with his own mother, knowing full well who she was!
+However, when Jocasta found out what had happened, she killed herself.
+The ensuing investigation of her suicide revealed the awful truth in its dire entirety, and Oedipus suffered the consequences of his lust for power.
+(Click here to see a fuller explication of the evolution of the Oedipus myth and an exegesis of Sophocles' play)